-SECTIONS • This course is divided into two sections (see TABLE 1 for course registration numbers [CRNs].)
+SECTIONS • This course consists of only one section (see TABLE 1 for course the registration number [CRN].)
 Once you enroll in a particular section, you must attend only that section for the duration of the quarter.
-Both sections are completely independent of any other sections offered this quarter.
+This section is completely independent of any other sections offered this quarter.